This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-- Fold the crab meat in gently so the flakes stay in large lumps.
+- Fold the crab meat in gently to keep the flaky lumps intact.

-- If you want to use dried herbs (chives and dill) use half the amount.
+- If you’re swapping in dried dill or chives, use half the amount.

-- Keep an eye on the sandwiches while they are under the broiler.
-Some broilers have hot zones and you will need to rotate the sandwiches as they broil.
+- Watch the sandwiches closely under the broiler.
+Some broilers have hot spots, so you might need to rotate the pan.

 Nutrition